Metro TV Xin Wen

 Instead, Ross, you have thoroughly interwoven your own (questionable) opinion into the story, and what’s more, you opportunistically used the story as a venue for various other rants about Communism, Castro, and Hispanic Americans.
 That, precisely, is why your post is of sub-standard quality.

-28. Pakmantri Says:
+28. Pakmantri says:

 Ross,